koyeb/example-remix-tailwind-application/Koyeb-Review.md

 ...
 ```

-Let’s populate the data gotten from the API.
-The API carries different data but we will be using some of them, like the id, title, URL, time, and descendants.
+Next, populate the data received from the API.
+The API carries different types of data, but we will be using only some of them, specifically the id, title, URL, time, and descendants.

 ```jsx
 // app/components/item.jsx